 Risk management

-From climate risks to cyber threats – we’re risk ready
+From climate risks to cyber threats–we’re strengthening our approach

 Proactively identifying, measuring, managing, monitoring and reporting risk is key to making our business more resilient.
 A risk management mindset helps us meet our financial commitments to Clients.
 At the same time, it protects our competitiveness and long-term sustainability.